 At the end of my marriage, I withdrew.
 I withdrew from my husband and even from my children.
-The tension and internal conflict I felt in my husband’s presence was almost unbearable.
+The tension and internal conflict I felt in my husband’s presence were almost unbearable.
 I physically withdrew by hiding out in my home office or by spending extra time at the gym, but withdrawal does not require you to leave the room.

-An introvert’s first home is within.
-According to authors (Intimacy and Type) and marriage therapists, Jane Hardy Jones and Ruth G. Sherman, introverts are always receiving and processing information from two sources: their inner world and the outer world.
+According to the authors (Intimacy and Type) and marriage therapists, Jane Hardy Jones and Ruth G. Sherman, introverts are always receiving and processing information from two sources: their inner world and the outer world.

 If we dislike or often disagree with someone but have to pretend we don’t (think co-worker or family member), this will cause dire fatigue for the introvert.
 So much so, that we will want to escape from the place and person involved.

 Introverts thrive on stillness.
-Within stillness ideas bubble up and our inner voice whispers vital messages we can hear.
+Within stillness, ideas bubble up and our inner voice whispers vital messages we can hear.
 These vital messages need expression.
 They are the basis of our creativity.

-We have to clear emotions.
 Emotions can get the best of a sensitive introvert.
-They swell and flood our brain.
+They swell and flood our brains.
 Added stress or stimulation only prolongs the emotional overwhelm.
-Processing and alone time are crucial to recovery and relief from the flood.
+Processing and alone time is crucial to recovery and relief from the flood.